samsar-dev/samsar-backend/README.md

-# Tijara Backend
+# Samsar Backend

-This is the backend for the Tijara marketplace, responsible for managing user authentication, listings, and transactions.
+This is the backend for the Samsar marketplace, responsible for managing user authentication, listings, and transactions.

 ## Features